 The largest and most complex building in Persepolis was the Audience Hall

 522 B.C.E. - Persian Achaemenid Empire, wife of the mighty Persian Achaemenid King Darius the Great (522-486 B.C.E.), daughter of Cyrus the Great and Queen Cassandane, a half-sister of Cambyses II and the mother of Xerxes the Great (Kheshayar Shah).
-Ancient Greek historians of the era remarks that the formidable Atusa “had all the power".
+Ancient Greek historians of the era remarks that the formidable Atusa “ ”.
 Atusa, had a great authority in the Achaemenid royal house and her marriage with Darius I is suggested to be because of her power and influence and also the fact that she was a direct descendent of Cyrus the Great.
-When her mother Cassandane died all the nations of the Persian empire observed a great mourning that lasted for several weeks. was the director of palace affairs.
+When her mother Cassandane died all the nations of the Persian empire observed a great mourning that lasted for months. was the director of palace affairs.
 She had a saying in deciding who would be send on military missions.
 She made sure that “ ” became the successor of Emperor “ ” and not his eldest son “ ”.
 The invention of old Persian script is attributed to her.
 According to the legends Atusa also had a very strong women’s intuition and sixth sense which the King strongly admired and followed.
 Atusa is well mentioned in the Persepolis Fortification Tablets, an administrative archive from Persepolis.
 She was very wealthy with her own administration and massive personal army. followed in the footsteps of , and respected the culture, language and religion of subdued nations and considered all nations equal in terms of their rights.
 The name “ ” means: “Beautiful body.”
 (Alternative spellings are: Atoosa, Atousa, or Atossa.)was the Queen of the

 Emperor Darius the Great (Darius I) with his mighty Queen, Atusa Shahbanu